truong-bui/AsyncLoadingScreen/README.md

 ![tutorial-10](https://user-images.githubusercontent.com/1840964/92521633-c3cfd980-f247-11ea-984b-98f17d604387.png)

 If you play Standalone Game or Launch the game you will see a black screen with a white panel shows up very quickly.
-Now We'll need a little setup to make our loading screen looks better.
+We'll need a little setting up to make the loading screen looks better.

 ---